acarolcolombo/website/stories/delayed-flight.md

 Although the trip was short, only about 3 hours from Rio de Janeiro, she couldn't imagine herself balancing to pee in the air.
-At least she imagined that it would be like doing it in the bus, everything shaking and, even worse, when the bus suddenly stops.
+At least she imagined that it would be like doing it in the bus, everything shaking and, even worse when the bus suddenly stops.
 A nightmare.
 Lucas held her sweating hands, stopping her for a few minutes.
 "You’ll love the experience!
 I’m here with you."